DongweiYe/GP-linearPDE-uncertainty/README.md

 ```

 ### **Examples for 1D functions**
 All the codes related to the 1D-function examples are located in the folder `1Dfunction`.
-Run the experiments with:
+Enter the directory and run the experiments with:
 ```
 python run.py
 ```